-From the time that Donald Trump’s horror show of a presidential campaign began with a poetically appropriate descent down his own personal escalator to nowhere, political opponents, political observers and his battalions of true believing sycophants never believed that he would actually become President of the United States.
+From the time that Donald Trump’s horror show of a presidential campaign began with a poetically appropriate descent down his own personal escalator to nowhere even though the political opponents, political observers and his battalions of true believing sycophants never believed that he would actually become President of the United States.
 This disbelief made it possible for many to ignore, excuse or laugh at the Buffoon Who Would Be King.
-And it can be seriously argued that it was this disbelief that set forth the foundation for his improbable victory and historically disastrous presidency.
+And it can be seriously argued that it was this disbelief that established the foundation for his improbable victory and historically disastrous presidency.

 Lest such rhetoric seem a bit extreme, it will be important to consider facts that are irrefutable.
-While there has always been a natural and therefore healthy tension between the presidency and the press, there has simply never referred to the press and journalists as “enemies of the people”.
-This cartoonish, playground epithet might be dismissed as ignorant lunatic ranting except that the history of dictatorships over the past 100 years almost always featured the demonization of the press so that the only truth is the truth uttered by the fearless leader/savior.
+While there has always been a natural and therefore healthy tension between the presidency and the press, there has simply never been a president that referred to the press and journalists as “enemies of the people”.
+This cartoonish, playground epithet might be dismissed as ignorant lunatic ranting except that the history of dictatorships over the past 100 years almost always featured the demonization of the press so that the only truth is the truth uttered by the fearless leader/savior/messiah.

 This call to arms has left people dead in Pennsylvania, Kentucky and California in just the past two weeks and no matter how much Trump may deny it, there is blood on his hands.
 And as long as he continues spewing presidential hate speech disguised as ignorant ramblings of a megalomaniac, there will be more blood.